5 Boating Safety Tips

 A crack in the hull.
 Exhaust pipes leaking odorless, colorless and poisonous carbon monoxide near the back of the craft.
 The absence of a fire extinguisher.
 A faulty bilge pump.
 Messed up fuel lines.
 These are basic issues that can and should be addressed while your boat is docked or stashed in your backyard.

-Preventative maintenance (including winterizing) can go a long way to avoiding accidents or even the loss of your boat via sinking.
-Fortunately, the Coast Guard offers free vessel examinations7 and safety checks.
+Preventive maintenance (including winterizing) can go a long way to avoiding accidents or even the loss of your boat via sinking.
+Fortunately, the U.S. Coast Guard Auxiliary offers free vessel examinations and safety checks.

 5. Be prepared